covid-at-home/covid-at-home/level3.md

 You (or the patient) get up, weigh, and note weight in illness diary.
 You might also want to take your temperature first thing, before eating or drinking, especially if you are taking temperature orally - and note it in the illness diary, too.

 Then, start drinking fluids.
 Not too much caffeine or sugar.
 As much water and herbal tea as you like.
-Remember you want to drink at least 2 liters and up to 5 liters a day.
+Remember you want to drink at least 2 liters (around 8.5 cups) and up to 5 liters a day.

 Air out your home as much as possible, perhaps while the water for your morning tea or coffee is boiling.
 If you have the energy (and enough sheets), consider changing your bed linens if they got sweaty / otherwise soiled.
 Next, have a quick shower if you're able.
 Staying clean can help you feel better mentally and emotionally, as well as physically.